NaHS

 What is NaHS used for?

-Sodium hydrosulfide (NaHS) is used in paper manufacturing, leather tanning, ore flotation, dye production, and chemical synthesis.
+Sodium hydrosulfide (NaHS) is used in paper and pulp processing, leather tanning, ore flotation, and chemical synthesis of sulfur-containing organic compounds.

 What is the band gap of NaHS?